thegoodideaco/visualizing-hierarchies/src/router/vue+d3/layouts.md

 They expect a hierarchy instance to be passed, and they simply assign more properties to each node for position and size.

+## Full Reactivity

+Because of the way layouts are applied, we have to be careful about where we place our properties.

+For example, when we run a layout, it mutates the hierarchy object by assigning various positioning values to each node.

+Therefore the hierarchy object should be observed as as a data property so it can be observed.

+## The setup

-Let's visualize a dataset of `World Population` in a `circle packing` layout.
+Let's visualize a dataset of the `world population` in a `circle packing` layout.

-We'll add a SVG, and make it fill the entire area
+We'll add a SVG to our template, and make it fill the entire area

 ```html
 <svg width="100%" height="100%">